LuaRocks

 LuaRocks is a package manager for the Lua programming language that provides a standard format for distributing Lua modules (in a self-contained format called a "rock"), a tool designed to easily manage the installation of rocks, and a server for distributing them.
 While not included with the Lua distribution, it has been called the "de facto package manager for community-contributed Lua modules".

 The interface for LuaRocks is a command-line tool called luarocks which can install libraries and manage Lua rocks.
 LuaRocks optionally integrates with Lua run-time loader to help find and load installed rocks while managing version dependencies.
 Though it is possible to use a private LuaRocks repository, the public repository is most commonly used for rocks management.
 As of December 2016, there are over 1,500 rocks in the public repository.

 The public repository helps users find rocks, resolve dependencies and install them.
-LuaRocks is compatible with Lua versions 5.1, 5.2 and 5.3, as well as LuaJIT.
+LuaRocks is compatible with Lua versions 5.1, 5.2, 5.3, and 5.4, as well as LuaJIT.
+Version 3.13.0 adds Lua 5.5 support, but some rocks may not be compatible with the new Lua version.

 History

 Development on LuaRocks was started in 2006 by Hisham Muhammad and was released to the public on August 9, 2007.

 In 2015, the public repository moved from a static page curated by the tool's developer to a new server written in MoonScript by Leaf Corcoran.
 Also, LuaRocks development was moved to GitHub in 2010.

+In January 2024 the Lux package manager project was started to tackle the shortcomings of LuaRocks.
+It was originally called NeoRocks but has since been rebranded to Lux.

+In February 2025 the maintainer of LuaRocks Hisham Muhammad (hishamhm) gave a statement on the state of the project and its shortcomings on Github Discussion in response to the Brazilian Youtuber Jorge Rezende (Luaverse).
+He wrote that 20 years of legacy code, the war between LuaJIT and the mainline Lua interpreter, whose newer features are incompatible, and his job made it hard for him and that he ran out of energy to improve LuaRocks, saying he's burned out.
+Further he explained that luarocks.org has been created and maintained by Leaf Corcoran, owner of Itch.io, from his own pockets.